 We know that they like us precisely because we’re just as they remember us being for all these years.
 Customers have been celebrating and creating memories with us for forty years and they want to come back to the same place to do that over and over again.

-This list includes all the restaurant management statistics every restaurant owner/operator should know.
+This list includes all the restaurant management statistics and trends every restaurant owner/operator should know.

 3) Everything Is Available